zixingyu/DS-2002-F25/Activities/Activity_05/Activity_05_Extract_and_Transform.md

 ## Step 5: Add, Commit, Push, and Submit on Canvas!
 1. Stage all of your changes at once: `git add .`.
-2. Commit your staged changes to your local `Activity_4` branch **with a message**: `git commit -m ""`
+2. Commit your staged changes to your local `Activity_5` branch **with a message**: `git commit -m ""`
-3. Push your local branch to your remote repository: `git push --set-upstream origin Activity_4`
+3. Push your local branch to your remote repository: `git push --set-upstream origin Activity_5`
-4. Navigate to your forked repository on GitHub.
+4. Exit your Codespace and navigate to your forked repository on GitHub.
-5. Switch to your `Activity_4` branch on GitHub.
+5. Switch to your `Activity_5` branch on GitHub.
-6. Navigate to your `python_activity` directory.
+6. Navigate to your `ET_activity` directory.
-7. Copy the URL to your `python_activity` directory on your `Activity_4` branch, and paste the URL into the Activity 4 assignment on Canvas.
+7. Copy the URL to your `ET_activity` directory on your `Activity_5` branch, and paste the URL into the Activity 5 assignment on Canvas.